 From Grapes to Glass

 Wondering what grapes end up where?
-At the Sunset Point Winery, located in downtown Stevens Point, you’ll find several varieties from Rock Ridge Winery in use.
+At the Sunset Point Winery, located in downtown Stevens Point, you’ll find several varieties from Rock Ridge Vineyard in use.
 Sip sweet wines, including the sweet fruity Blazin Brianna, made with the vineyard's Brianna grapes or the Polka Stomp, which makes a fantastic white table wine, featuring their Frontenac Blanc grapes.
-For semi-sweet wine, try the Milky Way featuring the vineyard's Marquette grapes.
-For a dry wine, try Explorer, a deep red wine made with Marquette grapes.
+For a dry wine, try Explorer, a deep red wine made with Marquette grapes, or coming soon, try the Standing Rocks Red Blend that is made with a mix of Marquette, St. Croix, and Petite Pearl grapes.
 Learn more about all of the wines offered by Sunset Point Winery here.

 About Rock Ridge Vineyard